TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   * Reorg docs to make more sense to new starters & make more logical.

 * Update _ui handling to allow filtering on page name.
 Add `pageName` as an option to all ui instructions.
 Change client to check for pageName and ignore if it doesn't match.
+* Improve client `eventSend` to put form values into payload along with data-* attributes.

 ## Next - these are things that need to be done